red-x-silver/tao/README.md

 _Tao_: a "symmetric" drum machine capable of both synthesizing audio waveforms from sequencer parameters as well as inferring sequencer parameters from audio waveforms.

+## Note 2025/06/26
+We are currently working on upgrading the expressiveness of _Tao_ - 16-step sequencer instead of 8-step + velocity parameter estimation.
+Code to be released in August.

 ## Installation